molshape/CASRegistryNumbers/README.md

 	pip install casregnum

-In order to uninstall **ChemFormula** from your local environment use
+In order to uninstall **casregnum** from your local environment use

 	pip uninstall casregnum